 - Developed various Bible Studies for Women’s, Youth, Children’s, Evangelism, and Adult

-Patricia spearheaded several community initiatives to bring about change and to bridge the gap between the Church and the community.
-Initiatives such as: the Youth Education Program (YEP) to address youth violence in the Malvern and the Birchmount community and a yearly Health Awareness Day to educate and promote healthy lifestyle.
+Patricia sphere headed several community initiatives to bring about change and to bridge the gap between the Church and the community.
+Initiatives like the Youth Education Program (YEP) to address youth violence in the Malvern and the Birchmount community and a yearly Health Awareness Day to educate and promote healthy lifestyle.

-Patricia’s compassionate and confident walk is grounded in Matthew 25:40 “And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
-And Philippians 1:6, “…being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”
+Patricia’s confident walk is grounded in Philippians 1:6, “…being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”
 So, she looks for small victories, celebrating them and giving praises and thanks to God.
-Confident that, as she partner together with the Holy Spirit and, by faith, keep doing what the Bible teaches to do, years down the road, the community will be transformed according to grace and riches of Almighty God!
+Confident that, as she partners together with the Holy Spirit and by faith, keep doing what the Bible teaches to do, years down the road, the community will be transformed according to the grace and riches of Almighty God!